PFAS

 What are Rainbow’s next steps?

 Rainbow is managing its operations accordingly until all mitigation options can be evaluated.
 SUB and Rainbow have worked with the Oregon Department of Environmental Quality (DEQ) to investigate potential sources of PFAS in Springfield’s Wellhead Protection Areas and will continue to collect samples.
 We will use the findings of our investigation along with recommendations from engineering consultants to design and build treatment systems where necessary.
 These steps, along with our robust drinking water protection program and diverse water system, will ensure that we continue to provide safe, high-quality water to our customers.
-Rainbow is participating in class action lawsuits against PFAS manufacturers in an effort to recover costs.
+The utililties have also participated in class action settlements from PFAS manufacturers in an effort to recover costs.

 What are EPA’s next steps?

 As a public water system, Rainbow looks to the EPA for both regulation and guidance.
 In October 2021, EPA released its PFAS Strategic Roadmap, which included, among other elements, a proposal to regulate PFOA and PFOS.
-In March of 2023, the EPA proposed new regulatory limits for six PFAS and anticipates finalizing the regulation by the end of 2023.
+In March of 2023, the EPA proposed new regulatory limits for six PFAS and anticipated finalizing the regulation by the end of 2023.
 After some delay, the EPA published the final PFAS rules in April 2024.
+As of May 2026, the EPA has proposed keeping the limits for PFOA and PFOS but dropping the MCLs for the other four compounds, and allowing utilities to request a two-year extension of the compliance deadline to April 2031.

 Where can I find more information?